 The Maligne Lake Road in Jasper National Park is well-known for spotting wildlife at any time of year.
 A light snow was falling and I caught this young moose creeping out of the forest through the snow in search of food.
 I felt that a black and white conversion with some toning would really bring out the contrast of the snowflakes against the dark fur of the moose.
 This looks fantastic on canvas as I just had a 36×24 made.

 This tang-colored guy was also spotted on the Maligne Lake Road in Jasper.
 As with nearly all red foxes I have been in contact with, this one was pretty indifferent to my presence.
 He went about his way, digging in the snow and listening for rodents tunneling.
 As crazy as it sounds, I’d love to have a domesticated red fox as a pet!
 My wife isn’t exactly on board with this idea unfortunately, so we’ll just have to make due with our German Shepherd.
+It’s just, that I read that a companion could help protect your dog from loneliness and all the problems that follow that.

 This year I started taking my son and daughter on short day trips to begin to help them learn some skills and get some experience in the outdoors.
 A side benefit is the ability to shoot some outdoor lifestyle pictures of them as a part of it!
 My son looked up in this tree toward a noise right as the sunlight peeked through the branches, creating a very nice rim-lighting situation that I saw immediately.